 It also sometimes comes down to this: You get what you pay for.

 Not always, but often the better ‘stuff’ costs more.
 Same goes with many of these long term storage foods and kits (#10 cans of freeze dried meals, etc..).

-Sample your long term storage foods.
+Sample / Consume / Eat some of your long term storage foods.